mekdes975/w2_data_warehouse/README.md

     Data Sources: The raw data is collected from swarm UAVs and static roadside cameras, capturing vehicle trajectory information.
 These data sources feed into the data warehouse for further processing and analysis.

-    MySQL/PostgreSQL Database: The data warehouse utilizes either MySQL or PostgreSQL as the relational database management system (RDBMS) for storing and querying the collected data.
+   PostgreSQL Database: The data warehouse utilizes either PostgreSQL as the relational database management system (RDBMS) for storing and querying the collected data.
 Choose one of these databases based on your specific requirements and preferences.

     DBT (Data Build Tool): DBT is a powerful tool used for Extract Load Transform (ELT) workflows.
 It allows you to define transformations and build data models on top of your raw data.
 With DBT, you can create reusable and maintainable SQL transformations, manage dependencies between tables, and ensure data consistency.